Wasserstein Gradient Flow over Variational Parameter Space for Variational Inference: Introduction

-1) to provide a \textit{unified perspective on BBVI and NGVI}, demonstrating that both updates precisely emerge as the particle approximations of a preconditioned WGF defined over the variational parameter space (as shown in \eqref{eqn:particleupdate}), particularly when the number of particles is set to one.

-2) to handle \textit{mixture models}, such as a Gaussian mixture, by employing multiple particles, where each particle represents the variational parameters of a component, enabling an enhanced capacity to approximate complex and multi-modal posterior distributions.
+First, we provide a \textit{unified perspective on BBVI and NGVI}, showing that both updates can be precisely derived as particle approximation of our proposed WGFs over the variational parameter space (as shown in (\ref{eqn:particleupdate})), particularly when the number of particles is set to one.
+Leveraging well-established theories of WGF, we can \textit{establish theoretical insights} into the proposed methods, which can deepen our understanding of behaviors of WGFs for VI.
+Additionally, by using multiple particles, each representing the variational parameters of a component, we can extend BBVI and NGVI to cases where the variational distribution is a \textit{mixture of distributions}, which allow to improve the approximation of complex and multi-modal posterior distributions.

-3) to derive \textit{variants of the WGF} by changing the definition of variational parameters and the choice of preconditioning matrix.
-Specifically, we introduce two methods, named GFlowVI and NGFlowVI, which exhibit effectiveness through experiments on synthetic and real-world datasets.
+Second, our approach offers \textit{more flexibility} than WVI due to the specification of variational parameters and preconditioning matrices to induce more efficient gradient flows in the variational parameter space.
+Specifically, we introduce two methods, GFlowVI and NGFlowVI, which perform better than WVI in experiments on both synthetic and real-world datasets.
+Furthermore, we also propose an \textit{update formula for component weights} using mirror descent in the probability space with its theoretical analysis.

-4) to establish \textit{theoretical insights} into the developed methods, leveraging well-established theories of WGFs.
-This deepens our understanding of behaviors of WGFs for VI.